php-enqueue/enqueue-dev/docs/bundle/async_events.md

 The bundle uses [php serializer](https://github.com/php-enqueue/enqueue-dev/blob/master/pkg/enqueue-bundle/Events/PhpSerializerEventTransformer.php) transformer by default to pass events through MQ.
 You could create a transformer for the given event type.
 The transformer must implement `Enqueue\Bundle\Events\EventTransformer` interface.
 Consider the next example.
-It shows how to send an event that contains Doctrine entity as subject
+It shows how to send an event that contains Doctrine entity as a subject

 ```php
 <?php